 Well, Zillow keeps up with closed prices and sold prices in each?
-Right now in 2022 their data says that off-market price (the number you see on your home’s value) has a only 38% of homes North Carolina sell within 5% of that number.
-You are probably thinking what’s that means to me.
+Right now, in 2022, their data says that off-market price (the number you see on your home’s value) has an only 38% of homes in North Carolina sell within 5% of that number.
+You are probably thinking what that means to me.
 20% of homes in North Carolina values are off 20% of their estimates or more.
 Are you leaving money on the table?
 Maybe?

-You probably are thinking, well what about my area?
-Charlotte market has faired a little better at 42%.
+You probably are thinking, well, what about my area?
+Charlotte’s market has faired a little better at 42%.
 So let’s break it down for you.
-You have a home you are going to sell and Zillow says your home is worth 225,000 but it’s off by the North Carolina state average of 7.1%.
+You have a home you will sell, and Zillow says your home is worth 225,000, but it’s off by the North Carolina state average of 7.1%.
 Want to see all the data?
 Here’s a spreadsheet from their website.

 Here’s an example: Your home value would be 240,000.
 You listed your home for sale and get full asking for your sale price, but wonder why you had so much interest in the first couple of days.

-Congratulations you just left 15,000 on the table and you got to do all the work yourself.
+Congratulations, you just left 15,000 on the table, and you got to do all the work yourself.
 We see it every day and don’t want to see it for you.
-So let us get you a true value of your home and show how we can keep that money in your pocket.
+So let us get you the true value of your home and show you how we can keep that money in your pocket.

-Didn’t quite call all that, well pretty much in this example Zillow caused our seller to list the home well undervalue.
+Didn’t quite call all that; well, pretty much in this example, Zillow caused our seller to list the home well undervalued.

-Zillow bases all their information on zip codes.
+Zillow bases all its information on zip codes.
 This means that really nice home in the country gets just as much value as the home down the street that is going into foreclosure.

-They don’t know areas.
+They don’t know the areas.
 Do you know the old saying about across the railroad tracks?
-Well, railroad tracks might not be the boundaries to change a home’s value but what about homes that are in a different school district or not in the city limits?
+Well, railroad tracks might not be the boundaries to change a home’s value, but what about homes that are in a different school district or not in the city limits?

-If they are all in the same zip code they get the value.
+If they are all in the same zip code, they get the value.
 Do you think they know the difference between if a home on the lake has a pier, a boat ramp, or a boathouse?
-Definitely not, and once you listed for sale there’s no turning back.
+Definitely not, and once you are listed for sale, there’s no turning back.

-Pretty much never trust an automated value.
-We know that they can give you a good base value but there’s too much to risk to not contact a real estate agent to get a real home value estimate.
-Want to know more we can help shoot us a message or call us at 336-600-1051.
+I pretty much never trust an automated value.
+We know that they can give you a good base value, but there’s too much to risk not to contact a real estate agent to get a real home value estimate.
+Want to know more?
+Shoot us a message or call us at 336-939-6683.